GoogleCloudPlatform/snapshot-debugger/README.md

 ```

 Note: The information printed by the `init` command can be accessed from within
 your Firebase project.
-It’s safe to run the `python3 -m snapshot_dbg_cli init`
+It’s safe to run the `snapshot-dbg-cli init` command
-command multiple times to view this information.
+multiple times to view this information.

 #### Spark plan RTDB setup